 Capital gains are taxed as ordinary income.
 However, capital gains derived from the sale of stock issued by a Peruvian company through the Lima Stock Exchange are taxed at a 5% rate, provided that the seller is a non-domiciled party.

-An exemption has been granted as of January 2016 until December 2019 for the sale of shares performed through the Peruvian stock market exchange as long as these requirements are met:
+An exemption has been granted as of January 2016 until December 2019 for the sale of shares performed through the Lima Stock Exchange as long as these requirements are met:

 - No more than 10% interest is transferred.